Anarchism, Violence and Insurrectionism.

 One of the key dangers of party socialism is their fetishisation of groups like the Bolsheviks who were notorious for using state violence to perpetrate mass murder against the Russian population, this fetishisation of violence and revenge can appeal to those in society who feel powerless and victimised by the current system who then seek out a powerful idea and leader to rally behind who can exact revenge on their behalf (the so called workers state).
 Instead of believing in enacting a violent and bloody social revolution, it is necessary for anarchists (despite all the difficulty) to fight out of an optimistic belief that humanity can be better than what it is now.

-Often the most common argument against a non-violent revolution is “Well violence is necessary to prevent and crush counter-revolution!”
-Leninists for example adore this argument as it allows them to defend the idea that bloodthirsty killing is a revolutionary value which should be cultivated.
-At no point in history did anarchists ever say we won’t defend a revolution, quite the opposite.
-As I have tried to stress here, however, mindless killing and the use of excessive violence is not a one-way ticket to achieving anarchist communism.
+Often, the most common argument against a non-violent revolution is “Well, violence is necessary to prevent and crush counter-revolution!”
+Leninists, for example, adore this argument as it allows them to defend the idea that bloodthirsty killing is a revolutionary value which should be cultivated.
+At no point in history did anarchists ever say we won’t protect a revolution; quite the opposite.
+As I have tried to stress here, however, mindless killing and the use of excessive violence are not a one-way ticket to achieving anarchist communism.
 At what point did the mass killings of peasants and workers in Russia advance the cause of the revolution?
 Did the killings of the Spanish clergy assist the social revolution in Spain?

 The answer is no!
-All mass killings have done is provide more ammunition for the counter-revolutionaries to use against us, while defenders of capitalism and the state are happy to overlook the violence of the state they are keen to jump on any acts of violence committed by revolutionaries for their use.
-By refusing to kill our enemies in acts of organised violence not only do we retain the moral high ground but we take a monumental step towards changing the social relations of society.
-The same applies when looking at how we can spread anarchist ideas, this cannot be done via the gun and sword.
+All mass killings have done is provide more ammunition for the counter-revolutionaries to use against us.
+At the same time, defenders of capitalism and the state are happy to overlook the violence of the state; they are keen to jump on any acts of violence committed by revolutionaries for their use.
+By refusing to kill our enemies in acts of organised violence, not only do we retain the moral high ground, but we take a monumental step towards changing the social relations of society.
+The same applies when looking at how we can spread anarchist ideas; this cannot be done via the gun and sword.

 Baker, Z. (2023) Means and Ends: The Revolutionary Practice of Anarchism In Europe and the United States.
 Chapter 6: Insurrectionist Anarchism, pp 175-211.
 Available at AK Press: https://www.akpress.org/means-and-ends.html